tapis-project/documentation/source/technical/systems.rst

 Enabled flag
   Indicates if system is currently considered active and available for use.
 Default is *true*.
 Effective User
-  The user name to use when accessing the system.
+  The username to use when accessing the system.
 Referred to as *effectiveUserId.*
   A specific user (such as a service account) or the dynamic user ``${apiUserId}`` Default authentication method
   How access authentication is handled by default.
 Authentication method can also be